Sends or waits for a signal on a system. This command is used to synchronize computers across a network.

 |/?||Displays help at the command prompt.|

-- You can use waitfor when you test software builds.
+You can use this command when you test software builds.
 For example, the compiling computer can send a signal to several computers running waitfor after the compile has completed successfully.
 On receipt of the signal, the batch file that includes waitfor can instruct the computers to immediately start installing software or running tests on the compiled build.

 By default, waitfor waits indefinitely for a signal.